-IOM has distributed emergency shelter (ES) and non-food items (NFI) to 46,703 people in Aj Jazirah, Blue Nile, Gedaref, Kassala, North Darfur, North Kordofan, Red Sea and South Kordofan states since the conflict erupted.
+IOM has distributed emergency shelter (ES) and non-food items (NFI) to 65,695 people in Aj Jazirah, Blue Nile, Gedaref, Kassala, North Darfur, North Kordofan, Red Sea and South Kordofan states since the conflict erupted.

-As part of IOM's common pipeline mechanism, 98 containers with relief items have been received in Port Sudan with another 21 containers en route to Sudan.
-The items are being delivered to humanitarian partners to for distributions across Sudan.
+As part of IOM's common pipeline mechanism, 106 containers with relief items have been received in Port Sudan.
+The items are being delivered to humanitarian partners for distributions across Sudan.